Working in France

 - Holidays: five weeks of annual leave per annum.

-- Tax rates: income tax rates generally range from 5.5% to 41%, depending on your level of income, and can rise to 45% for those on very high incomes.
-Tax is not deducted at source (only social security contributions) and you must declare your income in your annual tax return.
+- Tax rates: personal income tax rates range from 14% to 41%, depending on your level of income, and can rise to 45% for those on very high incomes.
+Those on a very low income will pay no income tax.
+Income tax currently isn’t deducted at source (only social security contributions) and you must declare your income in your annual tax return.
+However, from January 2018 it is proposed that the French tax system will change to a PAYE system and your tax will be deducted at source from your pay packet.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you're not losing any UK pension rights.

 Applying for jobs